Word Meanings - DISINTER - Book Publishers vocabulary database

 To disinter; to exhume; fig., to disclose. - BRACTLESS

-Destitute of bracts. - GLOCHIDIUM
+Destitute of bracts. - BREATHE

 Etym: 1.
 To respire; to inhale and exhale air; hence;, to live.
 "I am in health, I breathe."
 Shak.
 Breathes there a man with soul so dead Sir W. Scott.
 2. To take breath; to rest from action.
 Well! breathe awhile, and then to it again!
 Shak.
-3. - COUNTERBRACE
+3. - GLOCHIDIUM

 To brace in opposite directions; as, to counterbrace the yards, i. e., to brace the head yards one way and the after yards another. - UNDERBRED